 Quite simply, we look for great stories.
 After years of watching thousands of online shorts, we’ve found that great shorts share four qualities: Relevant, Unique, Emotional, and Entertaining.—Greatness—Why Good Isn’t Good Enough

 Music Videos & Experimental Films—We love great stories.
 To be seriously considered, music videos or experimental films should present some form of a narrative.
-Those that solely focus on great music or beautiful visuals won’t fair well.
+Those that solely focus on great music or beautiful visuals won’t fare well.
+Keep this in mind before you submit any film that is not story-driven.

 Length—Shorter is generally better.
 Long shorts (those over 15 minutes) should maintain a compelling pace and use that time wisely to tell story and build character.
 Remember, the small screen is less immersive, so long, slow dramatic shorts don’t play as well online as they do on the big screen.
 Keep in mind: the longer your short, the better it needs to be.